-Sometimes, it is not possible to sign a written agreement at the Conciliation Conference.
+Sometimes, it is not possible to sign a written agreement at the conference.
 This may be because some further steps need to be taken before a final agreement can be reduced to writing.
 In those circumstances, the parties sometimes sign a different document, which sets out in general terms the agreement the parties have reached (which, for example, may be that the assets are split equally, or that one person is keeping House A and the other party is keeping House B), and notes that a more detailed agreement will be entered into as soon as possible.

 A conciliation conference is a valuable tool when used correctly to help parties to reach an agreement about their property settlement matters and avoid long and costly court intervention, where appropriate.